NERC-CEH/plankton_ml/README.md

 ### Object store connection

 `.env` contains environment variable names for S3 connection details for the [JASMIN object store](https://github.com/NERC-CEH/object_store_tutorial/).
 Fill these in with your own credentials.
-If you're not sure what the `ENDPOINT` should be, please reach out to one of the project contributors listed below.
+If you're not sure what the `AWS_URL_ENDPOINT` should be, please reach out to one of the project contributors listed below.

 ### Running tests